puppetlabs/puppet-docs/source/pe/3.2/install_basic.markdown

 The installer will accept the following command-line flags:

-`-h`
-: Display a brief help message.
+`-h`: Display a brief help message.

-`-s <ANSWER FILE>`
-: Save answers to a file and quit without installing.
+`-s <ANSWER FILE>`: Save answers to a file and quit without actually installing.

-`-a <ANSWER FILE>`
-: Read answers from a file and fail if an answer is missing.
+`-a <ANSWER FILE>`: Read answers from a file and fail if an answer is missing.

-`-A <ANSWER FILE>`
-: Read answers from a file and prompt for input if an answer is missing.
+`-A <ANSWER FILE>`: Read answers from a file and prompt for input if an answer is missing.

-`-D`
-: Display debugging information.
+`-D`: Display debugging information.

-`-l <LOG FILE>`
-: Log commands and results to file.
+`-l <LOG FILE>`: Log commands and results to file.

-`-n`
-: Run in 'no-op' mode; show commands that would have been run during installation without running them.
+`-n`: Run in 'no-op' mode; show commands that would have been run during installation without running them.

 Selecting Roles